RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Dataset Design for

 \subsection{Collection of Performance Metrics}

-For each task and each constructed graph model, we collected performance metrics, including \textbf{training, validation, and test performance and runtime over at least five trials, and the parameter size} of predictive models, which also varies with graph models.
-We provide the details below.
+For each task and each constructed graph model, we collected the following performance metrics (i.e., $\mathcal{P}$ in Definition~\ref{def:prolem}): \begin{itemize}[leftmargin=*] \item \textbf{Predictive performance:} The training, validation, and test performances on the downstream task. \item \textbf{Runtime:} The total elapsed time per epoch over at least five trials. \item \textbf{Parameter size:} The total number of learnable parameters of predictive GNNs, which depends on the graph model. \end{itemize} Specifically, we collected the performance metrics under the following setups:

 \textbf{Machines.} All experiments were conducted using NVIDIA RTX A6000 GPUs with 48GB of memory and Intel Xeon Silver 4210/4310 CPUs.
 Constructing all datasets required about 10,400 GPU hours.